 World War II has been a subject on before Aeolus 13 Umbra with the following entries:

-Adolf Hitler: A Rhetorical Analysis of the Berlin Sports Palace Speech, February 10, 1933: In this clip from Hitler: The Whole Story (see below), Hitler’s extraordinary public speaking skills are analyzed.
+Adolf Hitler: A Rhetorical Analysis: In this clip from Hitler: The Whole Story (see below), Hitler’s extraordinary public speaking skills are analyzed.

 Audio Documentary: News from the Front: Memories of a World War II Refugee: My mother, Maria Sartorio, grew up in Sicily during World War II.
 A family friend, Frank Neutts, served as a stenographer under General Fred Walker during the invasion of Italy.
 Together, they present a “ground view” perspective of World War II in Fascist Italy.